Caitlyn has a passion for food and fitness, two things that can compliment each other—or not!

 - What are liquid calories?

-- What is someone to do about these liquid calories?
+- What can you do about liquid calories?

 - How many calories are in common drinks?